pepperkit/retry/README.md

 ## Motivation
 I answer one of the most popular questions: **Why?!**

-The short answer is - I'm a programmer and I can!
+The short answer is - I'm a programmer and I can! :computer:

 To be serious I had to solve an issue on my work project.
 Where some actions must be retried if an error occurred according to specific responses.
 First, to solve this issue I looked up open-source libraries that may help me.
 I found two popular libs: resilience4j, Failsafe.
 But they do more than retry and I must prove that these libraries are reliable, safe, etc.
+Instead of proving that I decided to implement my own library to retry an operation :blush:

 ## Code Examples